YORK SIMCOE NATURE CLUB

 • Cawthra Mulock Nature Reserve

 We invite you to come to one of the monthly meetings if what you have read is of interest.
-Guests may attend one free in-person meeting or two free Zoom meetings before being asked to join as a member.
+Guests may attend one free in-person meeting before being asked to join as a member.
+We meet every second Tuesday of the month between September and June at the St. James Apostle Church in Sharon.

 Proudly powered by Weebly